The WCA Guidelines supplement the WCA Regulations. Please see the Regulations for more information about the WCA.

 Article 8: Competitions

-- 8a4+) Changes to increase the maximum number of competitors in qualification round or first round, or to add a qualification round for newly registered competitors should be made at least one month before the competition (see Regulation 9r3).
+- 8a4+) Changes to increase the maximum number of competitors in the first round should be made at least one month before the competition (see Regulation 9r3).

 - 8a4++) The competition should be announced at least one month before the beginning of the competition.

 - 8a5+) RECOMMENDATION The competition should have at least 12 competitors.